 For many of us, phishing emails conjure up images of supposedly wealthy descendants of Far-Eastern royalty.
 Or they advertise hooky pharmaceuticals, preying on your insecurities (well, we’ll leave it at that).
 Some of us could be gullible enough to click the link and Hell breaks loose.

 What if, from a mile off, you are convinced the email is genuine?
 At face value, the graphics might be accurate if they are impersonating your savings bank of choice.
 On further examination, you find the link leads to somewhere other than, for example, The Royal Bank or Clydesdale.
 The latest phishing scam to surface involves a phoney Google login box.
-If you look at this tweet below, on a low resolution monitor or tablet screen, it looks pretty realistic.
+If you look at it on a low resolution monitor or tablet screen, it looks pretty realistic.

 Scarily realistic.
 Especially if you haven’t got a high-DPI monitor like this gentlemen.
 Not to be content with ignoring phishing emails and updating our software, we could be forced to update our monitors or tablet screens pretty soon!